-Writer-producer-directors Michael Powell and Emeric Pressburger’s 1949 film thriller is an intricate and intimate version of the excellent 1943 Nigel Balchin novel about a broken-down, embittered World War Two British bomb expert scientist and his battle to get off the alcohol and back on the rails.
+Writer-producer-directors Michael Powell and Emeric Pressburger’s 1949 British film thriller The Small Back Room is an intricate and intimate version of the excellent 1943 Nigel Balchin novel about a broken-down, embittered World War Two British bomb expert scientist and his battle to get off the alcohol and back on the rails.

 It is a very well crafted, often imaginative film, and the story and characters involve.
-But, with necessarily dour, downbeat lead performances by David Farrar as wartime ace bomb disposal officer Sam Rice and Kathleen Byron as his girlfriend Susan, it is a muted, gloomy, now dated piece of film-making.
+But, with necessarily dour, downbeat lead performances by David Farrar as wartime ace bomb disposal officer Sam Rice and Kathleen Byron as his girlfriend Susan, it is a muted, sombre, glum, and now dated piece of film-making.

-Sam working with a specialist back room team in London.
+Sam is working with a specialist back room team in wartime London evaluating new weapons.
 He finds comfort in whisky and pills after being badly injured and is in constant pain from his artificial foot.
 But, when the Germans drop a new type of explosive booby trapped bombs on Britain in 1943, he finds he has to battle the bottle and test his nerve and resolution to disarm them.

 Powell and Pressburger are perhaps not seen quite at their best with such realist material.
 But it is still a lovingly honed, extremely conscientious piece of work.
-The best sequence by far is the uber-tense climatic dismantling of the bomb on Portland Bill.
+The best sequence by far is the uber-tense climatic dismantling of the bomb on Portland Bill, bravura work.
+But the silent film German expressionist-style camerawork illustrating the hero’s battle with the bottle has worn badly, though it might have seemed startling and clever at the time.

 Also in the cast are Jack Hawkins, Leslie Banks, Michael Gough, Robert Morley, Cyril Cusack, Anthony Bushell, Renée Asherson, Milton Rosmer, Walter Fitzgerald, Emrys Jones, Michael Goodliffe, Elwyn Brook-Jones, Sam Kydd, Sidney James, Geoffrey Keen, James Dale, Henry Caine and Bryan Forbes.